Maxim Jakubowski

-Maxim Jakubowski (born 1944) is a crime, erotic, science fiction and rock music writer and critic.
+Maxim Jakubowski (born 1944) is an English writer of crime fiction, erotica, and science fiction, and also a rock music critic.

 Jakubowski was born in 1944 in England to Russian-British and Polish parents, but raised in France.
 Jakubowski has also lived in Italy and has traveled extensively.
 Jakubowski edited the science fiction anthologies Twenty Houses of the Zodiac (1979), for the 37th World Science Fiction Convention (Seacon '79) in Brighton, and Travelling Towards Epsilon, an anthology of French science fiction.
 He also contributed a short story to that anthology.
+He has edited works on Jack the Ripper.
+He is also a reviewer having had columns in Time Out London, The Guardian and Crime Time.